crosire/reshade-shaders/REFERENCE.md

  * ``texture2D myTex1 < pooled = true; > { Width = 100; Height = 100; Format = RGBA8; };``
  ``texture2D myTex2 < pooled = true; > { Width = 100; Height = 100; Format = RGBA8; };``
- ReShade will attempt to re-use the same memory for textures with the same dimensions and format if the pooled annotation is set.
-This works across effect files too.
+ ReShade will attempt to re-use the same memory for textures with the same dimensions and format across effect files if the pooled annotation is set.

 ReShade FX allows semantics to be used on texture declarations.
 This is used to request special textures: